top of page

 Stonehenge is of course one of the most famous wonders of the prehistoric world.
 It’s not just a pile of old stones.
 On a guided tour I’ll shed light on when, why and how the monument was probably built, and reveal some of the mysteries in the surrounding landscape of Salisbury Plain.

 Stonehenge is very much worth visiting on its own.
-But you could also tie in a visit with Avebury.
-Its prehistoric stone circle is the biggest of its kind in Britain and encompasses a village, and, unlike at Stonehenge, you can walk among the stones.
+But you could also tie in a visit with Avebury - it's about 45 minutes' drive away.
+Its prehistoric stone circle is the biggest in Britain and encompasses a village, and, unlike at Stonehenge, you can walk among the stones.
+You can also view nearby Silbury Hill, an enigmatic, giant man-made hill created in prehistoric times that has refused to give up its secrets.

-With their ancient, half-timbered and stone buildings, exploring these immensely photogenic villages is like stepping back in time.
-Lacock is owned by the National Trust.
-Both the village and the cloisters of Lacock Abbey were used as locations for the Harry Potter films.
+Nearby Lacock is all owned by the National Trust.
+Both the village and the cloisters of Lacock Abbey were used as locations for the Harry Potter films, and the village appears also as backdrops in Jane Austen adaptations and Downton Abbey.
+Lacock Abbey is arguably the birthplace of photography.

 Salisbury